 Let’s talk about the guy in question whom I am going to name ‘James’.
-He is about 25 years old and is a student at the same university that I go to.
+He is about 25 years old and a student at the same university that I go to.
 I always seemed to see him on nights out so I decided to Super Like him and see what happens.
-We matched…I started the conversation like I always do with my signature chat up line (Is your name winter?
-Because you’re coming soon).
+We matched…I started the conversation like I always do with my signature chat up line.
+Is your name winter?
+Because you’re coming soon.
 He was rather impressed and decided to have a conversation with me.
 The conversation itself made me think that he is a rather self-centered person and I wasn’t sure if I wanted to go there.

 My mind was telling me, no, but my ovaries were telling me yes.
-So, after chickening out once I decided to bite the bullet and go for it.
-He came around after the library and was looking around my room… Bearing in mind that this is the first time I have taken anyone I haven’t met before to my god damn bedroom I was feeling rather uneasy as I didn’t want to be judged by how my room looked or my decorations.
+So, after chickening out once, I decided to bite the bullet and go for it.
+He came around after the library and was looking around my room… Bearing in mind that this is the first time I have taken anyone I haven’t met before to my god damn bedroom I was feeling rather uneasy.
+I didn’t want to be judged by how my room looked or my decorations.

 To my luck, he saw something rather interesting on my notice board.
 I have two lists of the most ‘trendy’ and ‘common’ hashtags for Instagram which has lead to a rather interesting conversation.
-We chatted about some deep subjects about life and suddenly I felt like my opinion of him was very wrong and he is a lot more down to earth and nice, not exactly the classic case of a ‘fuckboy’.
+We chatted about some deep subjects about life and suddenly I felt like my opinion of him was very wrong.
+He is down to earth and nice, not exactly the classic case of a

-Then things got heated and one thing leads to another… After the deal has been done I made us tea and we chilled for a while and then he left.
-I decided to be tactical about the whole deal and not text him until the very next day (as I have been accused of being needy and clingy before for stupid reasons).
-Unluckily, the next morning I was swept away with work and didn’t get a chance to text him till about 2pm.
-I received no reply whatsoever, but I remained hopeful as I thought that maybe he was just too busy.
+Then things got heated and one thing leads to another… After the deal had been done I made us tea and we chilled for a while.
+Then he left.
+I decided to be tactical about the whole deal and not text him until the very next day.
+I have been accused of being needy and clingy before for stupid reasons.

 The next day I was telling one of my closest friends about the whole situation and I wanted to show his tinder profile to her.
 Then I realise that his chat didn’t appear on my list, at first, I was confused and thought that maybe it’s a glitch and I went on Tinder again just to find out that he was no longer matched with me.
 I know that I didn’t expect much from it, but unmatched was not something I hoped for.